 - Buy all of your vegetables and flowers as plant starts, once the weather warms.

 - Extend the growing season outside with coldframes and rowcovers.

 - Start your own seeds inside while the wintry weather lingers.

 The first choice is best for beginning gardeners who are working on a small scale.
 The second option is nice for committed gardeners who want to test the limits.
 Starting from seed, however, is easy, is cheaper per plant and allows a greater variety of choice among both ornamentals and crops than buying nursery plants.

 I’m eager each (early) Spring to get my seeds going.
 On March 1st, I began seven types of flowers and my basil seeds.
 (As of March 5th, the basil has sprouted, as have a couple of the flowers.)
 In two weeks, I’ll start tomatoes and a few others, and the squash, cucumbers and more flowers will follow.
 How do I do it, and how do I know when to start?
 Here are my tips:

 When should I start my seeds?

 In order to decide when to sow your seeds, you need to find the average last frost date for your region.
 In Oregon’s wet and unpredictable Willamette Valley, published last frost dates range from March 23 to May 14.
-Based on my own experience, I pick the latter end of this range and count backwards from May 1st.
+Based on my own experience, I pick the latter end of this range and count backward from May 1st.